-Shànghǎi: few cities capture so much history, indulgence, glamour, mystique and exotic promise in just a name.
+Shànghǎi: few world cities evoke so much history, excess, glamour, mystique and exotic promise in name alone.

 By Damian Harper, Author